 3. Few-Shot Prompting

-Few-shot involves providing input → output examples in the prompt to condition the model's format and style.
-Highly effective for classification, extraction, or generation tasks requiring a specific output format.
+Few-shot involves providing examples (input → output) in the prompt to condition the format and style of the response.
+Effective for classification, extraction, or generation tasks with precise formatting.

 # Few-Shot for sentiment classification